How to Write a Novella: 3 Common Mistakes to Avoid

 Mistake #1: Don’t paint yourself into a corner

-Hindsight being 20/20, I realized that I in an attempt to drop bits of Aiden and Sadie into book one to give readers a taste of the hero and heroine they’d meet in book two, I had also blocked myself in by being too specific and too detailed.
+In my attempt give readers a taste of the hero and heroine they’d meet in book two, I wrote Aiden and Sadie heavily into book 1.
+Which also meant that I had blocked myself in by being too specific and detailed with timeline.

 When I laid out the timeline on a spreadsheet, I had a virtual labyrinth to navigate through!
 I had to ensure that Aiden wouldn’t be at lunch with Shane in Tempting while also on a date with Sadie in Can’t Let Go.